daimlertruck/dt-ui/CONTRIBUTING.md

 ### 4.9.
 Developer Documentation

-DT-UI developer documentation is built with Storybook.
+DT-DDS developer documentation is built with Storybook.
 Storybook documentation is composed by:

 - Documentation pages
 - Component stories